Get Your ESA Report Fast

 Challenge

-Vista Environmental Science was retained to complete a Phase I ESA for a residential redevelopment in southeast Calgary.
+Vista Environmental Science was retained to complete a Phase I ESA for a multi-family redevelopment in southeast Calgary.
 During the assessment, a historic gas station (Ogden Gas Plus) located approximately 95 m northeast of the Site was identified.
 The station had a long history of underground storage tanks, fuel dispensing, and past exceedances of petroleum hydrocarbons, raising lender concerns about potential subsurface impacts.

 Approach

-Key steps included
+Key steps included:

 -